elastic/integrations/packages/cloudflare_logpush/docs/README.md

 - Make sure the service account and authentication being used, has proper levels of access to the GCS bucket [Manage Service Account Keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys/)

 **Note**:
-- The GCS input currently does not support fetching of buckets using bucket prefixes, so the bucket names have to be configured manually for each data stream.
+- The GCS input currently does not support fetching of buckets using bucket prefixes, so the bucket names have to be configured manually for each Logpush data set.
 - The GCS input currently only accepts a service account JSON key or a service account JSON file for authentication.
 - The GCS input currently only supports json data.